andrew-s28/toa_puzzle_solver/README.md

 ### Installation

 Simply download the executable above and run on your machine.
-The source code used for the compiling of this exectuable (compiled through [Auto PY to EXE](https://github.com/brentvollebregt/auto-py-to-exe)) is available [here](source/toa_solver.py)
+The source code used for the compiling of this exectuable (compiled through [PyInstaller](https://pyinstaller.org/en/stable/index.html)) is available [here](source/toa_solver.py) and the build output from PyInstaller is available [here](build).

 ### Solving the Puzzle